 - The Journal reserves the right, at its sole discretion, to change the terms and conditions of this agreement at any time without notice and your access to this website will be deemed to be your acceptance of and agreement to any changed terms and conditions.

 The Rovedar model of high-quality publishing is founded on the principles of open science and sustained by Article Processing Charges (APCs).
-All newly-established journals in Rovedar are free of charge as supported by Rovedar Publishing company.
+All newly-established journals in Rovedar are free of charge in their first year of publication and are supported by Rovedar.
 Rovedar is a debt-free company and is not repaying loans or investments, but as a high-quality open-access publisher, it should pay for journal operations of newly established journals (15%), publication costs (10%), communication (5%), IT & innovation (12%), growth (16%), general & administration expenditure (5%), discounts and waivers (23%), differential article type pricing structure (2%), and general costs, such as membership in international publishing organizations and tax (12%).

 CrossMark is a multi-publisher initiative to provide a standard way for readers to locate the authoritative version of an article or other published content.
 By applying the CrossMark logo, Rovedar is committing to maintaining the content it publishes and to alerting readers to changes if and when they occur.